 Experimenting with Fresh Turmeric for Dog Treat Making

-My first experiment with fresh turmeric was as an alternative to using turmeric powder in gelatin gummies.
+My first experiment with fresh turmeric was as a swap for turmeric powder in gelatin gummies.
 This would be an easy experimental twist on making gummies with turmeric powder, and a great way to compare the look, flavour, scent, and our dogs opinion before trying it in other recipes.
-They seemed to be enjoying the scents around the kitchen while I prepped the turmeric, so next stop gummies for taste testing!
+They seemed to be enjoying the smells around the kitchen while I prepped the turmeric, so next stop gummies for taste testing!

 Fresh vs. Powdered Turmeric

-I’ve also noticed since starting my experiments that the golden colour enhances with some steeping time (liquids) or resting time (doughs) when using fresh turmeric.
+I’ve also noticed since starting my experiments that the golden colour enhances with steeping time (liquids) or resting time (doughs) when using fresh turmeric.
 Not really surprising since it has to spread from the tiny chunks instead of a dispersed powder, but worth noting all the same.
 If you’re aiming for brightly coloured dog treats, let your mixture rest, if the recipe allows, before setting or baking.

 Fresh Turmeric Gelatin Gummy Dog Treat Recipe